-- 1. Salary includes regular base pay, bonuses, overtime, lump sum payments, gross honoraria and any other direct cash remuneration.
-Administrative services are paid via contract are are for the Chief Administrative Officer and her staff. - 2.
+- 1. Salary includes honoraria paid to the Councilors and wages and contract paid to the Chief Administrative Officer and her staff. - 2.
 Benefits and allowances figures also include the employer's share of the costs of additional taxable benefits including special leave with pay, financial and retirement planning services, concessionary loans, travel allowances, car allowances and club memberships.